Blendify/blender-manual/trunk/blender_docs/manual/physics/force_fields/types/boid.rst

 The rules applied in the simplest Boids world are as follows:

-- Separation: steer to avoid crowding local flock mates
+- Separation: steer to avoid crowding local flock mates.
-- Alignment: steer towards the average heading of local flock mates
+- Alignment: steer towards the average heading of local flock mates.
-- Cohesion: steer to move toward the average position (center of mass) of local flock mates
+- Cohesion: steer to move toward the average position (center of mass) of local flock mates.

 More complex rules can be added, such as obstacle avoidance and goal seeking.